This page contains automatically translated content.

 Why study industrial and organizational psychology?

-• the Society for Occupational Science (GfA),
+• the Society for Ergonomics (GfA),

 • the Society for the Psychology of Occupational Safety and Health (PASIG),

-• the German Working Group for Repository Research (DAEF) for the transdisciplinary organization of sustainability processes in waste management.
+• the German Working Group for Final Repository Research (DAEF) for the transdisciplinary organization of sustainability processes in waste management.

 Tuesday, 13:00 - 15:00